02-grammar.md

 Shares the same condition syntax as if, repeating while the condition is true.

-stop / skip are available to control the loop body.
+break / continue are available to control the loop body.

 2.10 Set statements